Renee Alway: Personal life

 On December 10, 2014, Alway was sentenced to 12 years in prison after pleading guilty to four felony burglary counts, one count of vehicle theft, one count of firearm possession, and one misdemeanor count of identity theft.
 She was dismissed of more than a dozen other counts under a plea agreement.

-In September 2016, Alway established a Twitter account, where she said that she is a lesbian and an atheist.

 Alway was released from prison in April 2018 after serving a 5-year sentence since June 2013.

+Alway publicly came out as gay in 2018.